-Grip is all that matter when you're taking off on fast, steep wave.
+Grip is all that matters when you're taking off on fast, steep waves.
 If your feet get slippery, you'll experience hilarious wipeouts.

-Wax was first tested over a surfboard by Los Angeles surfer Alfred Gallant Jr., back in 1935.
-The formula was improved further and nowadays commercial surf wax is widely available in different colors and smells.
+Wax was first tested on a surfboard by Los Angeles surfer Alfred Gallant Jr. in 1935.
+The formula has improved over time, and nowadays, commercial surf wax is widely available in different colors and scents.

-For tree resin, you can cut a small area of a pine tree, and collect the liquid with small plastic cup.
-Don't worry, you're not hurting the tree.
+To obtain tree resin, cut a small area of a pine tree, and collect the liquid with a small plastic cup.
+Don't worry; you're not hurting the tree.

-Then, place three and a half parts of beeswax, one part of coconut oil, and one part of tree resin (optional) in a large cook pot.
-Heat it gently in a double boiler, while keeping the mixture moving.
+Place three and a half parts beeswax, one part coconut oil, and one part tree resin (optional) in a large cook pot.
+Heat gently in a double boiler; keeping the mixture moving.

-After stirring the mixture and liquifying your ingredients, pour the melted formula out into paper/plastic cups or other disposable containers.
-Remember that molds like small Tupperware will work just like a classic surfboard wax.
+Stir the mixture until all ingredients are liquefied, then pour the melted formula out into paper/plastic cups or other disposable containers.
+Remember that molds like small Tupperware will produce shapes that work just as well as classic surfboard wax discs.

-1 part of Tree Resin / Sap (for cold water wax only)
+1 part Tree Resin / Sap (for cold water wax only)